robocomp/robocomp/README.md

     https://help.github.com/articles/create-a-repo/

+Now is good time to write down a short description of what your component does in the README.md file.

 Then we need to clean up the binary and generated files in *myfirstcomp*.
 Note that this is not necessary if you upload the component to the repo just after creating it with DSLEditor and before you type *cmake .*

     cd ~/robocomp/components/mycomponents/myfirstcomp